openvinotoolkit/training_extensions/pytorch_toolkit/image_classification/model_templates/custom-classification/README.md

 * [Birdsnap](http://thomasberg.org/)<sup>1</sup>
 * [Cars Dataset](https://ai.stanford.edu/~jkrause/cars/car_dataset.html)

-<sup>1</sup> these datasets have custom splits (random stratified split: 80% - train, 20% - val) and cannot be compared straightforward with other research results
+<sup>1</sup> these datasets have custom splits (random stratified split: 80% - train, 20% - val) and cannot be compared straightforwardly with other research results

 For additional information about performance on each dataset in comparison with baseline, you can refer to this [spreadsheet](https://docs.google.com/spreadsheets/d/1CV3be-VydEHvWS6GMPduBQBjl46uLq80_GtkeUhsuVg/edit#gid=0).